Joint & Dual Programs

 Candidates may apply to the dual degree by submitting one application to Fletcher.
 Students pay tuition and receive scholarship aid at the institution where they are enrolled each semester.

 Students participating in the program will obtain both a Master of Laws in International Law (LLM) from Fletcher, and a Master in International Law (MIL) from St. Gallen after one and half to two years of study, depending on course selection.
 Students can begin the program at either institution, and will cross-count courses to fulfill all requirements.

 The dual degree LLM/ MIL is unique in allowing masters level students in law to study in two jurisdictions.
 Participants will benefit from access to the highly-complementary course offerings available at Fletcher and St. Gallen, as well as the exposure to international law issues from the lens of both the United States and Europe.
-The program will begin accepting applications in the fall of 2016.

 Please note that the Fletcher LLM will not qualify students to sit for U.S. bar exams.